A Burning Desire

 Artistic Director, Roland Peelman says: “Our Elements Cycle started with Bach in 2011, a reminder of where we all come from and the earth we return to.
 The Cycle finishes in 2014 with Bach, nothing less than his magisterial B Minor Mass, a work of galvanising fiery determination and conviction.
 That is the fire that sustains and nourishes us through the many activities The Song Company is involved in: concerts, education, tours, recordings and special projects that move the boundaries of our vocal artistry.”

-To purchase subscriptions click on the city below.
+To purchase tickets, click on the corresponding city.

 Fire of Love

 The Fire of Love explores the nature of love across the ages.
 Fire, perhaps the most powerful of all elements, signifies heat, purification and change.
 Young love, sweet love, old love, any kind of love is worth a song or two.
 From the courtly romance of the troubadours to the sensuous madrigal musings of Marenzio, this concert explores the fire of emotion stretching all the way to the classic songs of Jacques Brel and Cole Porter.
 And some recent but equally poignant love songs by Bon Iver and Pink prove our point: love is eternal.